Socialist Republic of Romania: Revolution

 On 16 December, a protest broke out in Timișoara in response to an attempt by the government to evict the dissident pastor László Tőkés from his church flat.
 Tőkés had recently made critical comments against the regime to the Hungarian media, and the government alleged that he was inciting ethnic hatred.
 His parishioners gathered around his home to protect him from harassment and eviction.
 Many passers-by, including Romanian students, spontaneously joined the protest.
 Subsequently, police and Securitate forces showed up at the scene.
 By 7:30 pm, the protest had spread, and the original cause became largely irrelevant.
 Some of the protesters attempted to burn down the building that housed the District Committee of the Romanian Communist Party (PCR).
 The Securitate responded with tear gas and water jets, while the police attacked rioters and arrested many of them.
 Around 9:00 pm, the rioters withdrew.
 They regrouped eventually around the Romanian Orthodox Cathedral and started a protest march around the city, but again they were confronted by the security forces.

 Riots and protests resumed the following day, 17 December.
 The rioters broke into the District Committee building.
 The army failed to establish order and chaos ensued, with gunfire, fighting, burning of cars, and casualties.

 Unlike the Soviet Union at the same time, Romania had not developed a large, privileged elite.
-Ceausescu's family maintained all control of politics and Communist Party officials were paid poorly and often rotated from job to job, thus preventing any potential political rivals from developing a base of support.
+Ceaușescu's family maintained all control of politics and Communist Party officials were paid poorly and often rotated from job to job, thus preventing any potential political rivals from developing a base of support.
 This prevented the rise of the Gorbachev-era reformist Communism found in Hungary or the Soviet Union.
-Ceausescu was so bitterly opposed to reform that he went as far as to call for a Warsaw Pact invasion of Poland after its Communists decided to treat with the opposition–a marked turn from his vehement opposition to the invasion of Czechoslovakia two decades earlier.
+Ceaușescu was so bitterly opposed to reform that he went as far as to call for a Warsaw Pact invasion of Poland after its Communists decided to treat with the opposition–a marked turn from his vehement opposition to the invasion of Czechoslovakia two decades earlier.

 Similarly, unlike in Poland, Ceaușescu reacted to strikes entirely through a strategy of further oppression.
 Romania was nearly the last of the Eastern European communist governments to fall; its fall was also the most violent up to that time.